 Server-side load balance factor calculation

-In contrast with traditional httpd-based load balancers, mod_cluster uses load balance factors calculated and provided by the application servers, rather than computing these in the proxy.
-Consequently, mod_cluster offers a more robust and accurate set of load metrics than is available from the proxy. (see Load Metrics for more)
+In contrast with traditional load balancers, mod_cluster uses load balance factors calculated and provided by the application servers rather than computing these in the proxy.
+Consequently, mod_cluster offers a more robust and accurate set of load metrics than is available from the proxy.

 Fine grained web-app lifecycle control

-Traditional httpd-based load balancers do not handle web application undeployments particularly well.
-From the proxy’s perspective requests to an undeployed web application are indistinguishable from a request for an non-existent resource, and will result in 404 errors.
-In mod_cluster, each server forwards any web application context lifecycle events (e.g. web-app deploy/undeploy) to the proxy informing it to start/stop routing requests for a given context to that server.
+Traditional load balancers do not handle web application undeployments particularly well.
+From the proxy’s perspective, requests to an undeployed web application are indistinguishable from a request for a non-existent resource and will result in 404 errors.
+In mod_cluster, each server forwards any web application context lifecycle events (e.g. web-app deploy/undeploy) to the proxy, informing it to start/stop routing requests for a given context to that server.

 AJP is optional

-Unlike mod_jk, mod_cluster does not require AJP. httpd connections to application server nodes can use HTTP, HTTPS, or AJP.
+Unlike mod_jk, mod_cluster does not require AJP.
+Connections to application server nodes can use HTTP, HTTPS, or AJP.